CaskAle/arch-setup/README.md

 # Troy's Arch Linux Install Guide

+The official install guige can be found at <https://wiki.archlinux.org/title/Installation_guide>

 ## Prepare and boot the install media

 If needed, create an EFI USB install device.
-Download an install image from <https://archlinux.org/download/>
+Download an install image from <https://archlinux.org/download>

 ```sh
 dd bs=16M if=archlinux-YYYY.MM.DD-x86_64.iso of=/dev/sdX status=progress && sync